juanescorreap/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 It's purpose is to help the student understand:

-What is the difference between automatic and dynamic allocation
+What is the difference between automatic and dynamic allocation<br />
-What is malloc and free and how to use them
+What is malloc and free and how to use them<br />
-Why and when use malloc
+Why and when use malloc<br />
-How to use valgrind to check for memory leak
+How to use valgrind to check for memory leak<br />